What to expect from a health and safety visit

-If the tribunal upholds or varies the terms of an improvement notice, you must ensure that you comply with the law by taking the required remedial action within the time specified.
+If the tribunal upholds or varies the terms of an improvement notice, you must take the required remedial action within the time specified.

 If the tribunal upholds a prohibition notice, you must not resume the prohibited activity without taking the required remedial action.